US STOCKS-S&P 500, Nasdaq hit records on strong June jobs data | Business

 - United States

-The S&P 500 and Nasdaq scaled new highs on Friday, with the S&P up for a seventh straight day, after jobs data for June showed robust hiring but persistent weakness in the labor market that will keep the Federal Reserve from raising interest rates any time soon.
+The S&P 500 and Nasdaq scaled new highs on Friday, with the S&P closing up for a seventh straight day, after jobs data for June showed robust hiring yet persistent weakness in the labor market that will keep the Federal Reserve from raising interest rates any time soon.

+The S&P's winning streak was its longest since August 2020.
 The Labor Department's employment report showed nonfarm payrolls increased by 850,000 jobs last month, but the total is 6.8 million below its peak in February 2020.
-The better-than-expected data was a tentative sign that a labor shortage overhanging the U.S. economy was starting to ease but was not enough to force the Fed to raise rates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)